coinbase/cdp-agentkit/farcaster-langchain/examples/chatbot-typescript/README.md

 This example demonstrates an agent setup as a terminal style chatbot with access to Farcaster API actions.

-## Ask the chatbot to engage in the Web3 ecosystem!
+## Ask the chatbot to engage in the onchain ecosystem!
 - "Please send a cast for me to Farcaster"

 ## Requirements